 I have learned how to grease a pan or two, being a professional baker for more that 20 years.
 I typically use my own homemade pan grease.
 This simple easy recipe has made my life so much easier!!

 Make ahead of time and store in the refrigerator for whenever you need to grease a pan.
-3 pantry ingredients are all it takes to make this pan grease recipe and 5 minutes to whip up.
+Three pantry ingredients are all it takes to make this pan grease recipe and only 5 minutes to whip up.
 Just remember, equal amounts of 3 simple ingredients: flour, shortening and vegetable oil.

 A low-cost alternative to what is on the market with an incredibly long shelf life.
 Pan grease and cake release are the same thing, just a different name.
-Keep your cakes from sticking!!
+The both keep your cakes from sticking!!

 If you bake a lot of cakes, you will want to print this recipe.
 There is nothing worse than creating the perfect cake and having it ruined because it stuck to the side of the pan.
 This cake release recipe will eliminate all of those cake-flipping disasters!